PRTG/PythonMiniProbe/README.md

 - Install pip as outlined here https://pip.pypa.io/en/latest/installing.html (pre Python 2.7.9)
 - Download either zip or clone repository
 - run command 'sudo python setup.py install' which will install all necessary packages
-- run command 'sudo python setup.py configure' which will start the configuration

 Current Status: BETA
 MiniProbe POC for PRTG Network Monitor written in Python which accesses the MiniProbe Interface on the PRTG Core Server.